IanSkelskey/ianskelskey.github.io/README.md

 ## Getting Started

-To set up your own portfolio with this template:
+To set up your portfolio with this template:

 1. Clone the repository:
    `git clone https://github.com/IanSkelskey/ianskelskey.github.io.git`